 This beautiful blue martini recipe is an excellent addition to any party and it's very easy to mix up.
 The cocktail has an intriguing sour tropical fruit flavor and the color is captivating, so it's a vodka martini that is sure to be a hit.

-How Strong Is the Deep Blue Sea Martini?
+How Strong Is a Deep Blue Sea Martini?